 And although we’ve had an IHOP in south Calgary for well over 5 years now, it’s taken me exactly that much time to finally make it there.
 But in my defense, getting up in the morning and driving to the far south, from the far north Calgary, is a serious road trip that I don’t have time for; I might as well just cross the border!
 So in many ways, I created this IHOP Harvest Nut & Grain copycat pancake recipe (6 WW points on blue plan ) out of pure desperation.

 As a parent, I drive enough as it is, so I really don’t need to be driving across the city for breakfast.
 Hopefully they will open a Northwest location soon.
 However, I’m not sure that I will need to go now, given how much I love this copycat version of these IHOP pancakes!

-Although the IHOP original Harvest Grain ‘N Nut Pancakes are pretty healthy and light as far as IHOP’s pancakes go (@ only 8 WW fsp’s per pancake, according to my WW app), I wanted to make mine a little more Weight Watchers friendly, so I’ve lightened them up to 6 WW fsp!
+Although the IHOP original Harvest Grain ‘N Nut Pancakes are pretty healthy and light as far as IHOP’s pancakes go (@ only 8 WW points on blue, per pancake, according to my WW app), I wanted to make mine a little more Weight Watchers friendly, so I’ve lightened them up to 6 WW points on the blue plan.
 And when I tested them on the family, they loved my version!